Canon 6D vs 100D

 The Canon EOS 6D and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were officially introduced, respectively, in September 2012 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (100D) sensor.
-The 6D has a resolution of 20 megapixel, whereas the 100D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D has a resolution of 20 megapixels, whereas the 100D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is considerably smaller (34 percent) than the Canon 6D.
 Moreover, the 100D is substantially lighter (47 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the 100D does not feature any corresponding weather-sealing.